evilestmorty/evilestmorty/README.md

 rickorty shippers iwec

-im not very social but i enjoy talking about things i like. i dont interact first but please interact
+i never ever interact first but i like making friends, im not good at keeping conversation though so i apologize if i act awkward or uninterested